oskumd2/EEG_Delirium/README.md

 # A Deep Learning-based Prediction Model for Postoperative Delirium Using Intraoperative Electroencephalogram

-This is the official codebase for the paper "A Deep Learning-based Prediction Model for Postoperative Delirium Using Intraoperative Electroencephalogram".
+This is the official codebase for the paper "A Deep Learning-based Prediction Model for Postoperative Delirium Using Intraoperative Electroencephalogram" for npj Digital Medicine (2025).

 ## Usage